garyciampa/garyciampa/README.md

-- 👋 Hi, I’m @garyciampa, currently working with [Microsoft](https://www.microsoft.com), as an Azure Application Development Manager
+- 👋 Hi, I’m @garyciampa, currently working with [Microsoft](https://www.microsoft.com), as an Azure Specialist and Architect.
 - 👀 I’m interested in software development technology, with an emphasis on Azure Applications and Infrastructure, and Data Management
 - 🌱 I’m currently learning ALWAYS
 - 💞️ I’m looking to collaborate on with our Microsoft customers and partners